-Proof must come from one or more countries, which can include your country of residence and must Your evidence cannot include physical objects such as DVDs, CDs, books or publications and you should not send digital files or downloads.
+Your evidence cannot include physical objects such as DVDs, CDs, books or publications and you should not send digital files or downloads.

 If you wish to use the content of a webpage as evidence, you must provide a printed copy or screenshot of the page and the full link (URL) for the page.
+If any articles are on websites that are behind a paywall or require a subscription please make sure to include the full screenshot of the articles, as we will not be able to access the full articles on these types of websites.